chadsansing/iot-escape-room-workshop/README.md

 Have a question or suggestion about the IoT Escape Room event?
 Please email curriculum manager [Chad Sansing](mailto:chad@mozillafoundation.org) or reach out on [Twitter](https://twitter.com/chadsansing).

+## Who is this repo for?

+Everything in this repo and the G Docs folder sharing the same materials is openly licensed for re-use.

+These materials are meant for activists, educators, librarians, and technologists who want to replicate this workshop or any part of it for their communities.

 ## How to use this repo

 This repo is meant to provide methods and examples to use in facilitasting your own IoT Escape Room workshop.